worstprgr/autoscript-plotly-js/README.md

 So I made a python script, that automates it for me and outputs a ready .js file.

-_At http://stats.seishin.io is a live demo, where you can see, how the plot looks like._

 <br/>

 ## **How does it work?**